MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagurlcomponentname-canonical-property.md

 api_type:
 - COM
 ms.assetid: a21906f9-5408-41ba-a89b-273ab60eeef3
-description: "The URL component name for a message."
+description: "The URL component name for a message.
+If not set when the message is created, the message store should set these properties based on various message properties."
 ---

 # PidTagUrlComponentName Canonical Property